 Regularly cleaning the outside of the unit, and maintaining regular check-ups, will save you money and prevent you from having to call a contractor to diagnose problems or provide a deep cleaning.

-AC Trouble: I have already tried troubleshooting and it is still not working
+Problem #5: You have already tried troubleshooting and it is still not working

 If you have tried the DIY tips above, and your air conditioning unit is still not working, you should seek the help of an expert.
 A professional contractor will be able to identify any problems and recommend any air conditioning repairs.

 Depending on the type of unit and its age, it may be more cost-effective to replace your HVAC unit.
-Modernize’s new HVAC cost calculator can help you determine the cost to replace your unit.
+Modernize’s HVAC cost calculator can help you determine the cost to replace your unit.
 Our cost calculators are powered by data from thousands of residential contractor projects, completed across the United States in 2019.

 A properly functioning air conditioning unit is essential to surviving the long summer months.
 Now is a perfect time to make sure your unit is running efficiently.
 If you’re experiencing any problems, it is best to call a professional who will help navigate your AC repair or replacement.